harishj-um/aurelia-bodylight-plugin-harish/docs/usersguide/chartjs.md

   refindex="2"
   refvalues="6"></bdl-chartjs>

+`convertors` are separated by semicolon ';' per each variable.
-If `convertors` are defined - then raw data obtained from fmi - via refvalues are converted as x=x*numerator/denominator;
+ If convertors are defined then raw data obtained from fmi - via refvalues are converted as follows:
+  * `convertors = "numerator,denominator"`, then `y=x*numerator/denominator`
+  * `convertors = "expression with x"`, then `y=expression with x`

 By default - no convertors - raw data (usually in SI) are presented in chart.
   * `animate` - if `true`, smooth animation (by 500 ms) when data is updated.
 Default `false`.
   * `sectionid` - if set, then listens the component with this id for 'addsection' event, bind it to `bdl-animatecontrol` component